Collective-Unconscious/offerings/rules.md

 - [ ] If you've modified the music of a map/event (needed for record player)

 - [ ] Added/Edited/Removed assets (charset, chipset, music, sound, panorama, picture...)
 	- If they were made by other contributors, credit them!
+Also give proper credits if the asset is licensed or was made based on a licensed asset!

 **PATCH GENERATOR**